A Systematic Review of Robustness in Deep Learning for Computer Vision: Mind the gap?: Background and Definitions

 \subsubsection{Common Interpretations}

 In general, \emph{robustness} is an overloaded term and has taken on a range of interpretations in the computer vision community including, but not limited to, raw task performance on held-out test sets, maintaining task performance on manipulated/modified inputs, generalization within/across domains, and resistance to adversarial attacks.
 While these are all desirable robustness objectives for deep learning models to achieve, clear and formal definitions are lacking outside of the adversarial domain which relies on well-defined constraints such as $L_p$-norm bounds on adversarial perturbations.
+While one core aim of this systematic review is to identify specific ways in which non-adversarial ``robustness'' is defined in the literature, we establish a reference point for reviewing any such definitions using the concepts underlying causal inference.